|

 Confederacy and were now behind Union lines--of

-black in proximity to the battlefront could
+course, any black in proximity to the battlefront could

-umed to have been used in a support role of some
+be assumed to have been used in a support role of some

 kind.

-eanwhile, Major General John C. Fremont, commanding
+Meanwhile, Major General John C. Fremont, commanding

-ment, added his own footnote
+the Union’s Western Department, added his own footnote

 to the Confiscation Act.
 Following a Union defeat at

-Wilson's Creek in Missouri, Fre
+Wilson's Creek in Missouri, Fremont imposed martial

 law which he applied to the entire state and added: